arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-gs/content.md

   channel.pulse_width(currentPulseWidth)

-  # this determines how often we change the pulse-width.
+  # This determines how often we change the pulse-width.
   pyb.delay(500)

   currentPulseWidth = currentPulseWidth + step